Earth Day 2023: 9 ways to have a greener period

 For example, many people trying out a menstrual cup or disc for the first time like to use a pair of period underwear as backup to absorb leaks.
 Like it or not, leaks happen to all of us at some point—especially on those waterfall-heavy-flow days.
 Using an extra form of protection makes it easier to conquer those 12-hour shifts or long days in class with total confidence.

-And unlike traditional liners, period underwear can be washed and reused many times (the exact lifespan varies by brand).
+And unlike traditional liners, cloth pads and period underwear can be washed and reused many times (the exact lifespan varies by brand).
 They also typically offer a much higher absorbency than liners or pads, making them great for those overnights when you just need to sleep in.
 Do some research before you buy and look for a brand that’s sustainably manufactured and free of PFAs or other chemical treatments.

 6. Consider reusable pads or liners

 If you’re a menstruator who prefers using pads over (or in addition to) tampons, why not try out reusable pads?
 Similar to period underwear, reusable pads and liners can be washed and worn again after use.
 Instead of sticking to your underwear with a strip of adhesive, they typically use snaps or ties to hold them in place.

 Reusable cloth pads are a great option for those who want a more sustainable period product but who aren’t able to or don’t feel comfortable inserting something into the vagina.
 If you’re worried they’ll feel like wearing a wet diaper around all day, rest assured that there are some pretty high-tech options on the market today: Many feature moisture- and odor-trapping fabric that make them just as comfortable as regular, disposable pads.

 The advantage to reusable pads when compared to period underwear is that they tend to offer a bit more versatility: You can wear them with any pair of underwear you own, even that super comfy high-rise pair that you break out specifically for those days when your cramps are horrible.